oemof/tespy/docs/integration/optimization.rst

 optimized values for e.g. extraction pressures is still manageable without any optimization tool.
 As the topology becomes more complex and boundary conditions come into play the usage of additional tools is recommended.
-The following tutorial is intended to show the usage of PyGMO in combination with TESPy to **maximize the cycle efficiency of a power plant with two** **extractions.**
+The following tutorial is intended to show the usage of pymoo in combination with TESPy to **maximize the cycle efficiency of a power plant with two** **extractions.**